 Community Arts Grants

-The CNY Arts Community Arts Grant program (CAG) provides project-specific grant funding to individual artists, collectives, and community nonprofit organizations for arts and cultural projects.
-CAG supports and enables emerging professional artists and organizations to grow professionally and to enhance the cultural climate in the Central New York and Mohawk Valley communities.
-CAG projects may include, but are not limited to, exhibitions, workshop series, performances (all disciplines), festivals, screenings, or readings.
+The Community Arts Grant supports and enables emerging professional artists and organizations to grow professionally and to enhance the cultural climate in the Central New York and Mohawk Valley communities.
+Example of CAG projects may include, but are not limited to: exhibitions, workshops, performances, festivals, screenings or readings.
 All funded CAG projects must be community based and open to the general public.

 - Who may apply: Nonprofit organizations or individual artists with an eligible Fiscal Sponsor or Community Based Partner